IGOR69420/aaa_vehicle_system/README.md

 ### ⚠️ Enforcement
 Unauthorized distribution or resale may result in:
 - Revocation of access
-- Blacklist from future updates (if applicable)
+- Blacklist from future updates
 - Reporting to platform providers

 This system is intended for **personal and server use only**.